nfreear/leaflet.plugins/README.md

 A localization/ translation plugin for [Leaflet][].

-The plugin contains both locales/ language pack files, and code to load them (see [L-9092][]).
+The plugin contains both locales/ language pack files, and the code to load them.

 It uses the [Leaflet.i18n][] internationalisation plugin.

 * Demo: [nfreear.github.io/leaflet.a11y][demo]
-* See: Leaflet/Leaflet/issues/9092
+* See: [Leaflet/Leaflet/issues/9092][L-9092]

 Also, fix accessibility issues with [Leaflet.a11y][].